Check out the Group's ► ► ► "Active Construction Site" ◄ ◄ ◄

 What is the difference between ems and rems?
 When should I use pixels or percentages?
 How does vmin and vh work?
 How long is a piece of string?

-This excellent video demonstrates how each of the measurement units used in styling web pages can affect each page's layout and behavour.
+This excellent video demonstrates how each of the measurement units used in styling web pages can affect each page's layout and behaviour.

 If you have found that certain elements of your design do not render as expected, this video will almost certainly help in highlighting the problems.

-The Sydney PC User Site Incorporates - Responsive Web Design
+The Sydney PC & Technology User Site Incorporates - Responsive Web Design

 Responsive Web Design is about creating webpages that look great when viewed on any device and screen size.
-Whether viewed on a TV, desktop, tablet or smartphone, web pages should provide an enjoyable, user friendly experience for everyone.
-This can be acheived by adding "media queries" to the responsive site's CSS style sheet.
+Whether viewed on a TV, desktop, tablet or smart phone, web pages should provide an enjoyable, user friendly experience for everyone.
+This can be achieved by adding "media queries" to the responsive site's CSS style sheet.
 Media queries then automatically adjust and re-arrange the content of a website to suit the screen width of the viewing device being used.

 Total Validator is an (X)HTML validator, an accessibility validator, a spell checker, and a broken links checker all rolled into one tool allowing one-click validation of your web pages.